shermanloan/scejson-doc/doc/appendix-history.md

 ## Release 2023-07-0
 * The documentation for the [Loan](module-loan.md) module's `Protection.Formula`
   field has been updated to include a table of all possible formula codes and a description of each.
+* The documentation for the [Loan](module-loan.md) module's `Protection.DropCode`
+  and `Protection.DropReason` fields has been updated to include a table of all possible drop codes and reasons.

 ## Release 2023-04-0
 * The [Account](module-account.md) module has been made available in this